-• Exhibits in classes 50284, 50285, or 50286 are designed to be used with LEGO Mindstorms (NXT or EV3).

-Any other programmable robot kit such as Arduino or Raspberry Pi, should be exhibited under Free Range Robotics Class (50290), Innovation Class (50292) or Ready4Life Challenge Class (50293).
+- Exhibits in classes Robotics 1 beginning, 50285, and 50286 are designed to be used with LEGO Mindstorms (NXT or EV3). - Any other programmable robot kit such as Arduino or Raspberry Pi, should be exhibited under Innovation Open Source class.

-Robotics 1: Beginning: (not eligible for State Fair)
+Robotics 1: Beginning (not eligible for state fair)